President's Committee on the Arts and Humanities: Turnaround Arts

-Turnaround Arts was a national program that brings arts education to high-poverty elementary and middle schools across the country.
+Turnaround Arts is a national program that brings arts education to high-poverty elementary and middle schools across the country.
 It was the first federal program to specifically support arts education as an improvement tool in the country's lowest-performing schools, and was run by the PCAH, in coordination with the White House, the U.S. Department of Education (USDOE), and several foundations.

 National Arts and Humanities Youth Program Awards

 The National Arts and Humanities Youth Program Awards recognized the country's best creative youth development programs for increasing academic achievement, graduation rates and college enrollment by engaging children and youth in the arts and humanities.
 Formerly titled Coming Up Taller, these annual awards focused national attention on outstanding programs across the country that promoted the creativity of America's young people, providing them learning opportunities and the chance to contribute to their communities.
 Accompanied by a cash award and a ceremony at the White House with the First Lady, the National Arts and Humanities Youth Program Awards not only rewarded these projects with recognition but also provided organizational and capacity building support over the course of the year.